-If there's one thing we understand pretty well after being in the insurance industry for 150 years, it's that no two homes are alike.
+If there's one thing we understand pretty well after being in the insurance industry for over 150 years, it's that no two homes are alike.
 Because every home is different, a unique blend of traits, features, and most importantly, memories (much like us humans), we think each should have equally unique insurance protection to match.
 That's why we're proud to have built several customizable homeowners policies we feel accommodate a broad range of home styles.

 One of the most interesting home designs we currently insure is an octagonal home, or as it's referred to in trendier terms, dome home.
 The dome's shape and inherent structural integrity make it both stronger and more energy-efficient than a typical family home.
 It's even described by many architects as practically indestructible.
 Talk about unique and safe!